CIA activities in Indonesia

-This is a list of activities carried out by the U.S. Central Intelligence Agency in Indonesia.
+This is a list of activities carried out by the US Central Intelligence Agency in Indonesia.

 Indonesia, pre–World War II

-Prior to WWII, Indonesia was a Dutch colony.
+Prior to World War II, Indonesia was a Dutch colony.
 The Dutch took control of the islands in the early 17th century and called it the Dutch East Indies.
 The Dutch held control over Indonesia until 1942, when the Japanese took control of the region.
 The Japanese controlled the region until 1945.
 In 1945, the Indonesians declared their independence from the Japanese empire.
 It took four years of rebellion and negotiations with the United Nations before the Netherlands finally recognized the independent status of Indonesia.
-The Dutch saw the US as a potential blocker in their attempts to regain control of the region, and the U.S. had to play a large mediating role in Indonesia as they needed to appease the Dutch, the British, and the Indonesians themselves.
+The Dutch saw the US as a potential blocker in their attempts to regain control of the region, and the US had to play a large mediating role in Indonesia as they needed to appease the Dutch, the British, and the Indonesians themselves.
 This would prove difficult as the region became increasingly unstable during the period.